This is my Thrivecart review a few months after purchasing it for my business.

 ThriveCart’s checkout pages are limited and support page designs and customization while on Samcart there are more options for page templates and with limited customization.

-Another differentiation is the Apple pay gateway and automatic sales tax option.
+Another differentiation is the Apple pay gateway and automatic sales tax support.
 You don’t get that on SamCart.

 #2: ThriveCart vs Paykickstart